-Name: Dr. Rajneesh Verma E-mail: rverma@tocc.edu Office location: Zoom
+Name: Dr. Rajneesh Verma E-mail: rverma@tocc.edu

+Office location: Online

-Office hours: --
+Office hours: By appointment

-Course Description

-This course covers the foundation of chemistry and its relationship to everyday experiences.
+Course Description: This course covers the foundation of chemistry and its relationship to everyday experiences.
 Skills such as conversions and problem solving techniques are also covered.
-Students will be introduced to laboratory techniques and participate in experimental activities that promote the development of basic and advanced science process skills
+Students will be introduced to laboratory techniques and participate in experimental activities that promote the development of basic and advanced science process skills various types of chemical reactions.

-Student Learning Outcomes

-Upon completion of this course, the student will be able to:
+Student Learning Outcomes: Upon completion of this course, the student will be able to:

 - 1. Differentiate between physical and chemical properties and changes, and between elements, compounds, and mixtures. - 2.
-Discuss current science problems and potential problems of the future. - 3.
-Use appropriate chemical terminology and conventions to interpret symbols and formulas, balance chemical equations, name and write formulas for common inorganic compounds, and identify various types of chemical reactions.
+Discuss current science problems and potential problems of the future. - Use appropriate chemical terminology and conventions to interpret symbols and formulas, balance chemical equations, name and write formulas for common inorganic compounds, and identify